WHEN WAS FIRST AID SERVICE INTRODUCED IN LIVINGSTON?

 THE LIVINGSTON FIRST AID SQUAD YESTERDAY AND TODAY

 The Livingston First Aid Squad was started on the idea of firefighters who felt that they could improve upon the ambulance service to the community by starting a separate organization.
-This organization has grown over the last 50 years.
-We have gone from one ambulance and 13 members, to four ambulances and 35 members.
+This organization has served the Township of Livingston for over 70 years and we hope to serve our community well into the future.